flight-commander/dummy_13/README.md

 ✔ | Free Cultural Works
 ✔ | Meets Open Definition

-soozafone Creator of the original DUMMY 13 with no PLA Support Dummy 13 is now on a CC BY 4.0 license!
+Dummy 13 is now on a CC BY 4.0 license!
 This means that you are free to share these files however you like, including selling prints, provided that you give proper attribution.
 You can give proper attribution by including this notice on your product page: